-Like the NBA, a rookie’s potential is very important while making investment decisions.
+Like the NBA, a rookie’s potential is very important when making investment decisions.
 Sometimes, it is clear that a player is going to be a household name for years to come (ie. Luka Doncic, LeBron James, Ben Simmons).
-However, we must not forget the days players like Joel Embiid and Giannis Antetokounmpo were merely thrown in boxes and forgotten about.
+However, we must not forget the days when players like Joel Embiid and Giannis Antetokounmpo were merely thrown in boxes and forgotten about.

 We forget most of these rookies are young, and their game and skill can be raw.
 This class has an arsenal of players who have shown flashes and talent, but their card prices are not currently reflecting it.
 There are three players in this class I have identified that in the future collectors can expect to see an increase in value.

 1. Collin Sexton

 This one for me is pretty shocking, as his production to this point has been impressive as a rookie.
 At age 20, Sexton is showing night in and night out that he is going to be the face of the Cavs post-LeBron.
 He is averaging 30.4 minutes per game and posting 15.1 PPG.
 The NBA rookie rankings has him at number five as of week fourteen.
 Collin is an exceptional talent, and at this point in his career, he is still learning.
 His prices do not correlate with his production, and they won’t stay like this for long.

 Prizm Silver: $13.36